caldonovan/Laravel-Homestead-Setup/Readme.md

 * Create a new entry that has a URL of your choice, avoid using `.app` or `.dev` unless you want to tackle with SSL issues!
 * Add the direct path to the project files, such as: `/home/vagrant/code/blog/public`.
 Ensure it points to `public`.
 * Open your `hosts` file located at `C:\Windows\System32\drivers\etc`.
-* Add an entry with the IP of your homestead box, usually `192.168.10.10`, and the domain name you chose in the yaml file.
+* Add an entry with the IP of your homestead box listed in the Homestead.yaml file, and the domain name you chose.
 * Re-provision the machine using `vagrant reload --provision`.
 * Navigate to the domain you chose in your browser, you should see the default Laravel landing page.